JiaWeiSii/gorgeous/README.md

 Updated on February 24, 2026

-Updated on May.
-05, 2025 (Published at [Multimedia Tools and Applications, Springer](http://cs-chan.com/doc/MTAP2025.pdf))
+Updated on May 05, 2025 (Published at [Multimedia Tools and Applications, Springer](http://cs-chan.com/doc/MTAP2025.pdf))

 Released on February 20, 2025